ProspectMatch/wp-swarm/README.md

 # 🚀 WordPress Docker Swarm Template

-GitHub template for deploying WordPress in a **Docker Swarm** environment using:
+Template for deploying WordPress in a **Docker Swarm** environment using:

 - 🐳 Docker Swarm
 - ⚙️ GitHub Actions (CI/CD)